FAmily indoor with digital tablet

 Take a step back and reflect

 Since the enactment of the Tax Cuts and Jobs Act, advisors have been beating a drum, encouraging their wealthy clients to take advantage of historic wealth transfer opportunities.
 Many clients have acted on this advice, moving significant assets into complex wealth planning strategies intended to achieve key goals of multigenerational tax efficiency and asset protection.
-Many more will take similar action in the next two years, as the law’s sunset date draws closer.
-The inflation adjustments that took effect on January 1, 2023 bumped the federal exemptions yet higher, and even the gift tax annual exclusion is getting a boost to $17,000 per year, per recipient.
+While there remains uncertainty as to the direction Congress will take in tax policy, the current tax law continues to be favorable to lifetime wealth transfer strategies.
+The inflation adjustments that took effect on January 1, 2025 bumped the federal exemptions yet higher, and even the gift tax annual exclusion is getting a boost to $19,000 per year, per recipient.

 However, as we noted earlier, wealth structuring often may not feel like gifting.
 Strategies may include the use of ownership structures such as holding companies like partnerships or Limited Liability Companies (LLCs), as well as irrevocable trusts, or maybe even charitable foundations.
 It can feel so impersonal.
 There may even be talk about “not telling the beneficiary” or limiting the beneficiary’s access to the assets.
 All of this can obscure the significance of what is actually happening.